fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Yusuf ibn Yaqub ibn Ishaaq ibn Ibrahim (Joseph, son of Jacob, son of Isaac, son of Ibrahim) is a prophet mentioned in the Quran, and corresponds to Joseph, a person from the Tanakh, the Jewish religious scripture, and the Christian Bible, who was estimated to have lived in Egypt before the New Kingdom.
 It is one of the common names in the Middle East and among Muslim nations.
 Of all of Jacob's children, Yusuf was the one given the gift of prophecy.
 Although the narratives of other prophets are mentioned in various Surahs, the complete narrative of Yusuf is given only in one Surah, Yusuf, making it unique.
-It is said to be the most detailed narrative in the Qur'an and bears more details than the Biblical counterpart.
+It is said to be the most detailed narrative in the Quran and bears more details than the Biblical counterpart.

 Yusuf is believed to have been the eleventh son of Yaqub, and, according to many scholars, his favorite.
 According to Ibn Kathir, "Jacob had twelve sons who were the eponymous ancestors of the tribes of the Israelites.
 The noblest, the most exalted, the greatest of them was Yusuf."
 The story begins with Yusuf revealing a dream he had to his father, which Jacob recognizes.
 In addition to the role of God in his life, the story of Yusuf and Zulaikha (Potiphar's wife of the Old Testament) became a popular subject in Persian literature, where it became considerably elaborated over the centuries.